Practical tips to help you improve your credit score and repair your financial history.

 Your credit file is a detailed record of your financial history and is used by lenders to judge your ability to manage loans and repayments.
 Your file contains your personal information as well as any details of loans and credit cards you have held.
 This includes utility accounts and store cards.

 If your credit score is between 0 and 550, you likely have a weak or below average credit history.
-This means that your credit report may include evidence of late payments or defaults, several credit enquiries in a short period, overdue accounts, bankruptcy and other negative listings.
+This means that your credit report may include evidence of late payments or defaults, several credit enquiries in a short period, overdue accounts, bankruptcy (including discharged bankruptcy) and other negative listings.
 If you have poor credit, you'll struggle to get approved for a credit card and may be given higher interest rates when you apply for a loan.

 Lenders know your credit score, so why shouldn't you?